CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 Your CluedIn instance sends us information about your **license** and the **number of records** that were processed.
 We need to verify that you have a valid license and that the number of records is within your plan.
 If you exceed the number of records, you’ll be charged an additional fee.

 We send the billing information to the Azure Marketplace.
 Every month, you’ll get an Azure invoice that will include:
-- **CluedIn usage**, which you discuss directly with CluedIn.
+- **CluedIn usage**  –  which you discuss directly with CluedIn.
-- **Azure hosting**, which covers all your Azure services.
+- **Azure hosting**  –  which covers all your Azure services.

 To pay an invoice, contact your procurement team.

 # Review terms and conditions

-For CluedIn, we use the [Standard Contract from Microsoft](https://www.cluedin.com/hubfs/microsoft-standard-contract-march-2019.pdf) .
+For CluedIn, we use the <a href="https://www.cluedin.com/hubfs/microsoft-standard-contract-march-2019.pdf" target="_blank">Standard Contract from Microsoft</a>.
 Please note that if you are a Microsoft user, your legal department has probably already approved this Standard Contract.

 To make sure that the terms and conditions are appropriate for you, contact your legal team.